Indicate whether each of the following statements is true or fals... | Pearson+ Channels

 Indicate whether each of the following statements is true or false.
 For each statement that is false, correct the statement to make it true.

-(a) In general, the acidity of binary acids increases from left to right in a given row of the periodic table.
+(a) Acid strength in a series of H¬A molecules increases with increasing size of A.

-(b) In a series of acids that have the same central atom, acid strength increases with the number of hydrogen atoms bonded to the central atom.
+(b) For acids of the same general structure but differing electronegativities of the central atoms, acid strength decreases with increasing electronegativity of the central atom.

-(c) Hydrotelluric acid 1H2Te2 is a stronger acid than H2S because Te is more electronegative than S.
+(c) The strongest acid known is HF because fluorine is the most electronegative element.

 Relevant Solution